Why does FGM happen?

 As a result of FGM, having sex and giving birth to her baby was agonising.
-She lived in constant misery and fear, until she found the courage to run away.
+She lived in constant fear, until she found the courage to run away.
 Luckily she heard of an ActionAid’s women’s group.
 Damaris says the group has made a huge difference to her life — she now feels safe, supported and is learning practical skills to help her in the future.

 “Thanks to the group, I feel better every day,” she says.
 “We talk about our life experiences.
 I tell them how bad and sad it feels to be married off to someone you do not know.
 After having talked to the group and let everything go out of my head, I feel at peace with myself.

 “We also learn business skills.
 I’d like to have a shop where I could sell maize flour, sugar, batteries and lots more things.
 ActionAid gives us hope and strength.
 Every time I leave the meetings I feel really hopeful.”